-Oral & Maxillofacial Surgeons, Bill Childress, DDS, MD, Karl Meyer, DDS, MD, and Ricky Johnson, DDS, MD, practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implants and bone grafting procedures to single or full-mouth extractions.
-We can also diagnose and treat facial pain, facial injuries, and perform corrective jaw surgery.
+Oral & Maxillofacial Surgeons, Bill Childress, DDS, MD; Ricky Johnson, DDS, MD; and Brandon Stanley, DMD practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implants and bone grafting procedures to single or full-mouth extractions.
+We can also diagnose and treat impacted wisdom teeth, facial pain, facial injuries, and perform corrective and restorative jaw surgery.

 East Brainerd Oral Surgery‘s (in Chattanooga) team is trained in assisting with I.V.
 Sedation and I.V.
 General Anesthesia within our 7,200 square foot state of the art office setting.
 We are members of the American Academy of Oral & Maxillofacial Surgeons (AAOMS), Tennessee Society of Oral & Maxillofacial Surgeons (TSOMS), American Dental Association (ADA), Tennessee Dental Association (TDA), and Chattanooga Area Dental Society (CADS).

 One of our most common procedures is dental implant surgery.
 Our oral surgeons in Chattanooga provide dental implants that allow patients to chew normally – and wear a million-dollar smile.
 Because dental implants protect jaw structure and restore confidence, we recommend this oral surgery procedure for anyone who has lost a tooth.
 Even multiple lost teeth can be restored by our oral surgeons using dental implants.
-Our central location gives patients from all over the region access to life-changing dental implant surgery.
-We’re within an easy drive of Calhoun, Dalton, Ringgold, Fort Oglethorpe, and many other cities in North Georgia – though most of our oral surgery patients come from Chattanooga, Cleveland, Ooltewah, and Hixson, TN.
+Our central location gives patients from all over the region access to life-changing, accessible dental implant surgery.
+We’re within an easy drive of Calhoun GA, Dalton GA, Ringgold, Fort Oglethorpe GA, and many other cities in North Georgia – though most of our oral surgery patients come from the Chattanooga area, including Red Bank, Cleveland area, Ooltewah, and the area surrounding Hixson, TN.